-- reduced demand for our products and services as a result of our customers choosing to refrain from building capital intensive networks; - increased price competition for our products, not only from our competitors, but also as a consequence of customers disposing of unutilized products; - risk of excess and obsolete inventories; - · excess facilities and manufacturing capacity; and/or - higher overhead costs as a percentage of revenue and higher interest expense.
+- reduced demand for our products and services as a result of our customers choosing to refrain from building capital intensive networks; - increased price competition for our products, not only from our competitors, but also as a consequence of customers disposing of unutilized products; - risk of excess and obsolete inventories; - excess facilities and manufacturing capacity; and/or - higher overhead costs as a percentage of revenue and higher interest expense.

-Continuing turmoil in the geopolitical environment in many parts of the world, including terrorist activities and military actions, as well as political and economic issues in many regions, including the uncertainty arising from the recent referendum vote in the UK in favor of exiting the European Union, continue to put pressure on global economic conditions.
+Continuing turmoil in the geopolitical environment in many parts of the world, including terrorist activities and military actions, as well as political and economic issues in many regions, including the uncertainty arising from the UK's exit from the European Union, as well as changes implemented by the new U.S. presidential administration, continue to put pressure on global economic conditions.
 Our operating results and our ability to expand into other international markets may also be affected by changing economic conditions particularly germane to that sector or to particular customer markets within that sector.